 SingleRequest vs. CyclicRequest

 When accessing data points on an S7 Controller via an I/O mapping (see chapter about Mapping vs. PLC library), various access types can be configured.
 Their mode of operation is described in more detail below.
-The following table shows both access types in comparison first of all.
+The following table compares the two types of access.

 Request